Do I need any kayaking experience?

 No, we only kayak in gentle waters on the river and estuary.
 There are no rapids or waves on our tours.

 The tour will take place in all weathers unless the guide believes it to be unsafe, in which case you will be notified as far in advance as possible.
 We will always do our best to work with you and the unpredictable nature of nature.

 What do I need to bring on a tour?

-Bring lots of water, snacks, sunscreen, and a hat and sunglasses with a strap.
+Bring lots of water, snacks, sunscreen, a towel, and a hat and sunglasses with a strap.

 What should I wear on a tour?

 We suggest wearing weather appropriate clothing and shoes that you don't mind getting wet.
 You are welcome to wear footwear of your choice or go barefoot while you paddle (though we recommend bringing shoes along in case we make stops along the way).
 We recommend bringing a change of clothes in case you get wet while you are paddling.
+Our thick neoprene life vests add an extra layer of warmth when the weather is cool.
+On warm days, you may want to take a dip in the river, in which case we recommend wearing swim attire under your clothes.
 Most of our guides wear athletic shorts, board shorts, or long water resistant pants and a couple layers up top,.
 You can always take layers off.
 It is a good idea to plan on getting wet.

 How many people can you accommodate in a group?